stsievert/salmon/docs/source/installation.rst

 4. Launch a new instance (the big blue button or square orange button).
 5. Select AMI ``ami-0117acefda9941def`` titled "Salmon".
 It appears in Community AMIs after searching "Salmon".
+6. Select an appropriate instance type.

+    * ``t3.large`` is recommended for passive algorithms (i.e, random sampling or round robin).
+    * ``t2.2xlarge`` is recommended for adaptive algorithms (e.g, TSTE).

-6. Don't click the big blue button yet.
+7. Don't click the big blue button yet.
 Continue to the rules page, and add these rules:

 .. image:: imgs/networking-rule.png